 - Myocardial infarction

-Taking metformin after you have been drinking can result in lactic acidosis – a serious medical condition characterized by reaction an excessive buildup of lactic acid in the blood.
-Symptoms include:
+Taking metformin medication after you have been drinking can result in lactic acidosis – a serious medical condition characterized by an excessive buildup of lactic acid in the blood.
+Common symptoms of lactic acidosis include:

 - Muscle weakness

-- Death – the mortality rate for lactic acidosis due to an alcohol/metformin interaction is 25%.
+- Death – the mortality rate for lactic acidosis due to an alcohol/metformin interaction is approximately 25%

 - Pramlintide (Symlinpen 60, Symlinpen 120)